LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/errors-and-debugging/categories-of-errors.rst.txt

 .. index::
    single: error; syntax

-A **syntax error** is a violation of the formal syntax rules for a given language.
+A **syntax error** is a violation of the formal rules for a given language.

-.. admonition:: Example
+.. admonition:: Examples

    this sentence contains a syntax error.